- This event has passed.

 Whether you are translating an existing offering to an online space, or creating something brand new for a digital audience, you’ll need to establish clearly defined permissions for how you are using the work of your own creative team, and those outside it.

-In this session we’ll talk through what’s involved with securing digital rights, as well as sharing examples of how rights obstacles have prompted alternative creative paths, often to the benefit of the artwork.
+In this session we talk through what’s involved with securing digital rights, as well as sharing examples of how rights obstacles have prompted alternative creative paths, often to the benefit of the artwork.

-Rob Lindsay, Head of Programmes for The Space The Space, will be discussing this and more with the following industry experts:
+Rob Lindsay, Head of Programmes for The Space, is joined by the following industry experts:

 Jamie is a Partner at leading media and technology law firm Sheridans, where he is Co-Head of the Interactive Group, focussing on digital content, gaming, animation, AR/VR and digital/interactive media.